Dave spoke with Jessica Feng (Serverless Business Development, AWS) at AWS re:Invent 2020 on Enabling a serverless-first Cloud Center of Excellence.

 Last year, we jumped on CDK; Cloud Development Kit.
 When it was launched, we got really excited.
 One of my team members, Matt Coulter, decided to create an open source project called CDK Patterns.com.
 This was a great way for us to explore our ideas, and also give something back to the community.
 We were productive in the service community anyway.
 So we started a global CDK community, and celebrated CDK day last September.
 It was a really awesome, fantastic day.

 What we do is we take the CDK Patterns from the external site and bring them back in-house to your internal platform.
 We call it the software accelerator.
-We add some compliance and security rules and this makes it really easy for any engineer from Liberty Mutual to spin up a collection of serverless components in minutes.
+By adding compliance and security rules, it is easy for any engineer from Liberty Mutual to spin up a collection of serverless components in minutes.

-We know of some 3500 applications deployed within Liberty Mutual using these patterns.
+We know about 3500 applications deployed within Liberty Mutual using these patterns.
 At this stage, we have a great foundation, or we don’t?
 No, next thing to engage all of the engineers.
-The pioneers have gone already, it’s time to bring in the settlers and time planners.
+The pioneers have gone already, it’s time to bring in the settlers and town planners.
 We need to give them confidence, we need to lower the barrier to entry and remove the fear factor.

 The first thing I did in my area was encourage AWS Certification, or an architect or developer certifications.
 I set a goal that 10% of my organization have to be certified.
 We didn’t mandate it, we just encouraged learning.
 This was a great way to incentivize people to get certification as they form study groups.